Ardrasal/GeoData-Django/README.md

 # GeoData-Django

+Heatmap Code Challenge

+It was a pleasure and also quite a challenge to work on this project.
+Below I have listed the issues that arose (in the order that they occurred), what I tried, and how I solved them.
+Then I list the steps that I broke down into smaller chunks to solve the challenge.

 ISSUES that arose:

 1) CSV

-    Problem: The csv file was too large for GitHub
+    Problem: The csv file was too large for GitHub.

     Solution: I added it to my .gitignore file, and used 'git reset --soft HEAD^' and 'git reset HEAD <heatmap/.GeoLite2-City-CSV_20190312/.GeoLite2-City-Blocks-IPv4.csv' to go back to prior commits and remove the file from staging.

-2) MINOR HEROKU ERROR
+2) HEROKU ERROR

-    Problem: I got this error when attempting to deploy to Heroku: [14:42 $ git push heroku setup-heroku:master  error: src refspec setup-heroku does not match any] and remembered that I should have deployed from the master branch.

-    Solution: Updated master branch and switched to master.
-Committed and pushed to Git, and then to heroku.

-3) MAJOR HEROKU ERROR

-    Problem: I got this error code when trying to launch the heroku site: code=H10 desc="App crashed", and scrolling up in traceback found: ModuleNotFoundError: No module named 'geodata-django'.
-I did a project-wide search for 'geodata-django' and found that I had entered it in Procfile as 'web: gunicorn geodata-django.wsgi'.
+    Problem: I got this error code when trying to launch the heroku site: code=H10 desc="App crashed", and scrolling up the traceback I found: ModuleNotFoundError: No module named 'geodata-django'.
+I did a project-wide search for 'geodata-django' and found that I had entered it in the Procfile as 'web: gunicorn geodata-django.wsgi'.

     Tried:

-    1. replacing 'geodata-django' with 'GeoData' but got the same message: No module named 'geodata-django'.
+    1. I replaced 'geodata-django' with 'GeoData' but got the same message: No module named 'geodata-django'.

     2. Found https://devcenter.heroku.com/articles/python-pip which addresses how to get heroku to recognize any requirements that are installed locally.
 Used this command (found on stackoverflow when searching how to make a requirements.txt): pip freeze > requirements.txt .
-Still the same error (but this step needed to be done).
+I still got the same error, but this step needed to be done anyway.

-    3. Re-ordered apps in settings (put my apps at the bottom of 'installed apps').
+    3. I re-ordered my 'installed apps' in settings, and put 'my apps' at the bottom of the list.

-    4. Tried the instructions from https://help.heroku.com/BWJ7QYTF/why-am-i-seeing-importerror-no-module-named-site-when-deploying-a-python-app 'heroku config'.
+    4. I tried the instructions from https://help.heroku.com/BWJ7QYTF/why-am-i-seeing-importerror-no-module-named-site-when-deploying-a-python-app 'heroku config'.

-    5. Reviewed heroku set-up: https://devcenter.heroku.com/articles/getting-started-with-python?singlepage=true and tried [$ heroku ps:scale web=1] to ensure that at least one instance of the app is running.
-Got a positive response [Scaling dynos... done, now running web at 1:Free].
+    5. I reviewed heroku set-up: https://devcenter.heroku.com/articles/getting-started-with-python?singlepage=true and tried [$ heroku ps:scale web=1] to ensure that at least one instance of the app is running.
+I got a positive response [Scaling dynos... done, now running web at 1:Free].

-    6. Restarted heroku 'heroku restart'.
+    6. I restarted heroku with 'heroku restart'.

-    7. Connected a psql session with my remote database: 20:42 $ heroku pg:psql
-    output (abbr.)--> Connecting to gresql-polished-87072
+    7. I connected a psql session with my remote database: 20:42 $ heroku pg:psql output (abbr.)--> Connecting to gresql-polished-87072 psql blooming-journey-52100::DATABASE=>
-    psql
-    blooming-journey-52100::DATABASE=>

-    I figured out the problem: the Procfile does need to read 'web: gunicorn geodata.wsgi'.
-1st try was the right thing to do, but need to figure out why it didn't work.
+    At this point I figured out the problem: the Procfile does need to read 'web: gunicorn geodata.wsgi'.
+My 1st try was the right thing to do, but I needed to figure out why it didn't work.

     8. I changed it (again), committed and pushed it, and restarted heroku a few times.
-However heroku continues to call for 'web: gunicorn geodata-django.wsgi' and give the 'no module found named geodata-django' error.
-Googling this issue only leads to one solution which I've already tried (committing and pushing the correcting to git and 'heroku restart').
+However heroku continued to call for 'web: gunicorn geodata-django.wsgi' and give the 'no module found named geodata-django' error.
+Googling this issue only led to one solution which I'd already tried (committing and pushing the correction to git and then 'heroku restart').

-    9. Tried writing to the Procfile using 'echo "web: python app.py" > Procfile' in command line.
-This was a cool trick that I'm glad I got to try, but unfortunately same result. https://stackoverflow.com/questions/15790691/procfile-not-found-heroku-python-app
+    9. I tried writing to the Procfile using 'echo "web: python app.py" > Procfile' in command line.
+This was a cool trick that I'm glad I got to try, but unfortunately got the same result. https://stackoverflow.com/questions/15790691/procfile-not-found-heroku-python-app

-    10. From https://stackoverflow.com/questions/29481506/heroku-procfile-not-working tried $ heroku run bash
+    10. From https://stackoverflow.com/questions/29481506/heroku-procfile-not-working I tried $ heroku run bash
     $ cat Procfile
-    output --> web: gunicorn geodata-django.wsgi (and no module named yada yada)
+    output --> web: gunicorn geodata-django.wsgi (and no module named geodata-django) I entered:
     $ web: gunicorn geodata.wsgi
-    (Progress! 'no module named geodata' error)
-    Repeated above with web: gunicorn GeoData.wsgi (New error!
-ModuleNotFoundError: No module named 'GeoData.heroku_settings') And that's right, there is no module named that (commented out).
-Wow, I've been at this for 8 hours minus a 2 hour dinner break.
-But it's fun because I'm excited to learn more at TransLoc. :)
+    (Progress!
+I got a 'no module named geodata' error.)
+I repeated these steps with web: gunicorn GeoData.wsgi (New error!
+ModuleNotFoundError: No module named 'GeoData.heroku_settings') And that's right, there was no module named that at the time (it was temporarily commented out).

-    12. Un-commented 'heroku_settings.py', pushed to git and to heroku.
+    12. I un-commented 'heroku_settings.py', pushed to git and to heroku.
 Got 'Error while running '$ python manage.py collectstatic --noinput'.'
-Tried adding a css file under 'static'.
+I tried adding a css file under 'static'.

-    13. Currently getting 'no module named geodata' error.
-Will set this aside for now to work on the map.

     Solution: It needed to be: web: gunicorn GeoData.wsgi It's working now.

-4.)
+    Lessons Learned:

+    I should make all apps, projects, and files lower case to reduce the chance of this type of error.
+And, I now thoroughly understand the heroku deployment and maintenance process.
+(In the past I had done no more than one deployment per project--I did not have experience with doing it frequently.
+I was following a guide and didn't have the process memorized.
+I pretty much do, now!)

+3.)
 DATAFRAME VALUE ERROR

-    Problem: [print(df)] works, but [return(df)] gets 'ValueError: The truth value of a DataFrame is ambiguous.
-Use a.empty, a.bool(), a.item(), a.any() or a.all().'

     Problem: In load_geodata.py,
-    [print(df)] works, but [return(df)] gets 'ValueError: The truth value of a DataFrame is ambiguous.
+    [print(df)] works, but [return(df)] gets a 'ValueError: The truth value of a DataFrame is ambiguous.
 Use a.empty, a.bool(), a.item(), a.any() or a.all().'

     Tried:

         1. df = df[['latitude', 'longitude']]
         df.head() -- no errors
         print(df.head()) -- outputs top 5 rows